samwillis/x-style/readme.md

 process their styles.

-Alternatively you can link to the x-style code and plugins directly, however as they are tiny it is bette, and quicker, to inline them.
+Alternatively you can link to the x-style code and plugins directly, however as they are tiny it is better, and faster, to inline them.

 There is an optional second boolean parameter that disables adding a `x-style-match` attribute to the elements that have had their styles applied.
 Instead the naked `x-style` attribute value if used for the selector, but this can be quite slow.
-As this mutates the DOM it may cause problems with some frameworks, if so set this to `true` to disable the behaviour.
+As the defualt behavour mutates the DOM it may cause problems with some frameworks, if so set this to `true` to disable the behaviour.

 ```js
 xstyle("x-style", true);